lishiyo/second-me-prototype/CURSOR_CONTEXT.md

 - ShadeMerger correctly calculates center embeddings for merged shade groups
 - L1Manager orchestration layer correctly sequences the generate_shade and merge_shades operations
 - Next focus is on testing biography generation and the full L1 pipeline end-to-end

+# L1 Pipeline Implementation Progress

+## Current Status (April 19, 2025)

+We've made significant progress on the L1 processing pipeline, with the following components now working correctly:

+1. **ShadeGenerator**: Both `generate_shade` and `merge_shades` methods have been fixed and tested successfully.
+   - Fixed handling of null values in JSON responses
+   - Updated parsing methods to be more robust
+   - Implemented proper error handling

+2. **BiographyGenerator**: Test suite has been updated and fixed.
+   - Added proper mocking for LLM service and Wasabi adapter
+   - Fixed test initialization with correct parameters
+   - Validated biography generation functionality

+3. **Full L1 Generation Pipeline**: Successfully implemented and tested the `generate_l1_from_l0` method.
+   - Added comprehensive validation for all L1 result components
+   - Implemented detailed result structure including bio, clusters, and chunk topics
+   - Added logging for key pipeline stages
+   - Confirmed end-to-end functionality from L0 data to final L1 result

+## Next Steps

+1. Implement `L1Manager._store_l1_data` method for persistence in:
+   - PostgreSQL for relational data
+   - Wasabi for JSON storage
+   - Weaviate for vector embeddings

+2. Create integration tests between L0 and L1 processing pipelines

+3. Implement scheduled triggers for L1 generation when new L0 content is available

+4. Performance optimizations:
+   - Add caching for frequently accessed L1 components
+   - Optimize for large document volumes
+   - Implement batch processing capabilities